rnnh/vaporiser/README.md

 ![vaporiser](assets/logo.svg)

-[Vaporiser](https://github.com/rnnh/vaporiser) is a Python script that creates a vaporwave (slowed and reverb) remix of a given MP3 file, with the option of playing over a looped GIF as a video.
+[Vaporiser](https://github.com/rnnh/vaporiser) is a Python script that creates a ｖａｐｏｒｗａｖｅ (slowed and reverb) remix of a given MP3 file, with the option of playing over a looped GIF as a video.
 It adds reverb, applies a low-pass filter, slows down, and pitches down an input MP3 file.
 The result is written to a new MP3 file, and if a GIF is given in the command, an MP4 file of the GIF on repeat for the duration of the remix.